Does your inbox ever look like this?

 Make it easy for people to give you a review.
 Either put the review directly in your email or link to an online review site.
 If it’s too difficult to figure out, your subscribers won’t do it!
 This email from Pet Ninja has the review directly in the email.
 The review is quick and simple complete with a star rating.
 They give the subscriber space to write something if they wish but it’s not required.

 Ecommerce email marketing should not be all about selling your product.
 It’s about building trust and relationships with your customers.
 Leverage emails to get reviews, improve your SEO and show your customers what your brand is all about.
 Crafting the perfect email for your business, segmenting your lists, and making sure your copy resonates with your audience can take time off of your hands.
 Spend time focusing on building your business while our professionals at LYFE Marketing handle all of your ecommerce email marketing.
-We are skilled in building automations, newsletters, and campaigns that build trust and convert!
+We are skilled in building automation, newsletters, and campaigns that build trust and convert!
 Contact us now to get started.

-Do you have more ecommerce email marketing ideas that we didn’t cover?
+Do you have more e-commerce email marketing ideas that we didn’t cover?
 We’d love to hear them!
 Share them with us in the comments below.